 Publishing.

-This organization was formed to strengthen the awareness and appreciation of Latin American classical music by developing a full spectrum approach to its creation, performance and scholarship.
-However, underlying each of these objectives is the presumption that a performer, educator or scholar has access to this music.
-Michael Zuraw is correct when he says that music publishing in South America — and honestly, we should expand this term to include all of Latin America — is very insubstantial.
-But not only are there very few companies in that region that publish classical music, the situation is further complicated by how difficult it can be to obtain scores and parts from publishers who are simply not set up to function in an international marketplace.
+Underlying every one of our objectives as an organization is the presumption that a performer, educator or scholar has access to the classical music of Latin America.
+However, Michael Zuraw is correct (see above) when he says that music publishing in South America — and honestly, we should expand this term to include all of Latin America — is very insubstantial.
+But not only are there very few companies in that region that publish classical music, the situation is further complicated by how difficult it can be to obtain scores and parts from companies who are simply not set up to function in an international marketplace.
 In other words, filling out a contact form or navigating an online shopping cart usually ends up being a waste of time.

 So why should this even matter?

-First, there’s the issue of the “incomplete picture,” that is, in those cases in which not one single printed score can be examined or performed, we are oftentimes left with rough generalizations about a particular Latin American composer’s music.
+First, there’s the issue of the “incomplete picture,” that is, in those cases in which not one single printed score can be examined or performed, we are oftentimes left with rough generalizations about a particular composer’s music.
 Take Chilean composer Carmela Mackenna (1879-1962), for example.
 Until recently, much of her music remained unpublished, and therefore, unperformed.
-Nevertheless, this didn’t stop scholars and others from publishing characterizations that were of little or no value.
-However, even “well-known” Latin American composers are not immune.
-For example, Zuraw also stated in the Houston Chronicle that Ginastera’s music “is technically dazzling and unmistakably Argentinean.”
-Though this may be true for many of his earlier works, such as the music from his 1941 ballet, Estancia, how can his characterization even be remotely applied to Ginastera’s compositions from the 1960s and 1970s, in which traditional elements were increasingly expressed in abstract forms and procedures, such as aleatoricism and serialism?
+Nevertheless, this didn’t stop people from making characterizations of her music that were of little or no value.
+Nevertheless, even “well-known” Latin American composers are not immune.
+For example, Zuraw also states in the Houston Chronicle that Ginastera’s music “is technically dazzling and unmistakably Argentinean.”
+Though this may be true for many of his earlier works, such as the music from his 1941 ballet, Estancia, how can this characterization even be remotely applied to Ginastera’s compositions from the 1960s and 1970s, in which traditional elements were increasingly expressed in abstract forms and procedures, such as aleatoricism and serialism?

 And sadly, if a composition cannot be performed, then of course it cannot be recorded.
-Hence, apart from a small group of well-known Latin American composers, such as Alberto Ginastera, Carlos Chávez, Heitor Villa-Lobos and a few others, when compared to European compositions, the number of Latin American works that have been recorded is pathetically small.
-For all intents and purposes, a vicious circle has taken over, in which the very existence of these compositions is practically neutralized by the fact that they can neither be seen nor heard.
-In other words, except for scholarly works or other similar publications, there is almost no manner by which one might become aware of the richness and diversity — which is, by the way, an appropriate description — of Latin American classical music.
+Hence, except for a small cluster of Latin American composers, such as Alberto Ginastera, Carlos Chávez, Heitor Villa-Lobos and a few others, when compared to European composers, the number of Latin American works that have been recorded is pathetically small.
+For all intents and purposes, a vicious circle has taken over, in which the very existence of these compositions is essentially neutralized by the fact that they can neither be seen nor heard.
+In other words, except for scholarly works or other similar publications, there is almost no manner by which one might become aware of the richness and diversity of Latin American classical music.

 Purpose.

-Finally, it’s important to note that profit generated by the sale or rental of CMP publications is used to support CILASiM programs and services.
+Finally, you should know that the profits generated by the sale or rental of CMP publications are used to support CILASiM programs and services, such as the Cayambis Sinfonietta.

 |